-1 voting at City Hall, sent vote-by-mail ballots to all voters during the recent pandemic, and provided 2 ballot drop-off boxes throughout the City, including in all precincts on Election Day.
-3 (b) But the history of our nation has been marred by recurring efforts to restrict the voting 4 rights of Black citizens and other citizens of color.
-After the 2020 presidential election, many states 5 introduced, and several states have already enacted, new and oppressive voter restriction laws that 6 disproportionately impact minority and low-income voters and that make it harder for Black people, 7 other people of color, and voters from low-income communities to exercise their most fundamental of 8 rights.
-Such voter suppression is a threat to our entire democratic system.
-9 (c) San Francisco adopts this Chapter 12X, Article III, to prevent the expenditure of City 10 funds on travel in states that have enacted voter suppression laws or on contracts with businesses 11 headquartered or performing contractual services for the City in such states.
-12 SEC.
+- ballot drop-off boxes throughout the City, including in all precincts on Election Day. - 3 (b) But the history of our nation has been marred by recurring efforts to restrict the voting 4 rights of Black citizens and other citizens of color.
+After the 2020 presidential election, many states - introduced, and several states have already enacted, new and oppressive voter restriction laws that - disproportionately impact minority and low-income voters and that make it harder for Black people, - other people of color, and voters from low-income communities to exercise their most fundamental of - rights.
+Such voter suppression is a threat to our entire democratic system. - 9 (c) San Francisco adopts this Chapter 12X, Article III, to prevent the expenditure of City - funds on travel in states that have enacted voter suppression laws or on contracts with businesses - headquartered or performing contractual services for the City in such states. - 12 SEC.
 12X.22.
-GENERAL DEFINITIONS.
-13 - For purposes of this Article III, Chapter 12X: 14 "City" means the City and County of San Francisco.
-15 "Contract" means an agreement between a Contracting Department and any person or entity 16 that provides, at the expense of the City, for public works or public improvements to be purchased 17 under Chapter 6 of the Administrative Code, or for commodities or services to be purchased under 18 Chapter 21 of the Administrative Code.
-Notwithstanding the foregoing, "Contract" shall not include: 19 - (a) Agreements for the investment of trust money or relating to the management of trust 20 assets, agreements to invest City moneys in U.S. government securities, or agreements for the 21 investment, deposit, or safekeeping of City moneys, where, for any such agreement, the Treasurer, as 22 fiduciary of the City, determines that entering into the agreement is in the interest of soundly investing 23 public assets; or 24 - (b) Agreements entered into for underwriting services for the purchase and sale of City 25 bonds, notes, and other forms of indebtedness; or
+GENERAL DEFINITIONS. - For purposes of this Article III, Chapter 12X: - "City" means the City and County of San Francisco. - "Contract" means an agreement between a Contracting Department and any person or entity - that provides, at the expense of the City, for public works or public improvements to be purchased - under Chapter 6 of the Administrative Code, or for commodities or services to be purchased under - Chapter 21 of the Administrative Code.
+Notwithstanding the foregoing, "Contract" shall not include: - (a) Agreements for the investment of trust money or relating to the management of trust - assets, agreements to invest City moneys in U.S. government securities, or agreements for the - investment, deposit, or safekeeping of City moneys, where, for any such agreement, the Treasurer, as a - fiduciary of the City, determines that entering into the agreement is in the interest of soundly investing - public assets; or - 24 (b) Agreements entered into for underwriting services for the purchase and sale of City - bonds, notes, and other forms of indebtedness; or